ninell-oldenburg/ninell-oldenburg.github.io/README.md

 Other than that, I like live music, running, & maps.

-And here's a picture of my face:
+And here's a low-resolution picture of my face: